snowdriftcoop/snowdrift/admin-tools/DATABASE-MANAGEMENT.md

 database and remove the unwanted migration files (as well as reset the relevant code).

-## Database management with the sdb.hs tool
+## Database management with the sdb tool

-Our sdb.hs tool has several functions for database management.
+Our sdb tool has several functions for database management.

 **All commands below should be run from your snowdrift project directory.**
+NB: If you need to run multiple commands that begin with "stack exec", you can save yourself keystrokes by entering a shell with "stack exec bash".
+From there, "stack exec" is effectively assumed, shortening "stack exec sdb [command]" to just "sdb [command]".

 ### Resetting or updating your development database